hashicorp/terraform-website/content/source/docs/cloud/registry/using.html.md

 ~> **Important:** The generic hostname only works within a Terraform Enterprise instance.

-To test configurations on a developer workstation without the remote backend configured, you must replace the generic hostname with a literal hostname in any module sources, then change them back before committing to VCS.
-We are working on making smoother in the future, but we currently only recommend `localterraform.com` for large organizations that use multiple Terraform Enterprise instances.
+To test configurations on a developer workstation without the remote backend configured, you must replace the generic hostname with a literal hostname in all module sources and then change them back before committing to VCS.
+We are working on making this workflow smoother, but we currently only recommend `localterraform.com` for large organizations that use multiple Terraform Enterprise instances.

 ### Module Availability

 A workspace can only use private modules from its own organization's registry.
-To use modules from multiple organizations in the same configuration, we recommend:
+When using modules from multiple organizations in the same configuration, we recommend:

-- **Terraform Cloud:** [Adding modules to the registry](./publish.html#sharing-modules-across-organizations) for each organization that requires access.
-Users with the right permissions (see below) may be able to run configurations with modules from multiple organizations, but this can make collaboration more difficult.
+- **Terraform Cloud:** [Add modules to the registry](./publish.html#sharing-modules-across-organizations) for each organization that requires access.

-- **Terraform Enterprise:** Checking your site's [module sharing](../../enterprise/admin/module-sharing.html) configuration to make sure it allows mixing modules from multiple organizations into the same configuration.
+- **Terraform Enterprise:** Check your site's [module sharing](../../enterprise/admin/module-sharing.html) configuration.
 Note that in Terraform Enterprise v202012-1 or higher, workspaces can also use private modules from organizations that are sharing modules with the workspace's organization.

 ## Running Configurations with Private Modules

 ### Version Requirements

-Terraform 0.11 or higher is required to:
+Terraform 0.11 or later is required to:

+- Use private modules in Terraform Cloud workspaces with no extra setup.
 - Use the CLI to apply configurations with private modules.
-- Run Terraform Cloud configurations that include private modules with no extra setup.
-TBD what do they do if they have a version before this?

 ### Authentication